-Staghorn ferns are super unique and striking plants.
+Staghorn Ferns are super unique and striking plants.
 They display silvery-blue leaves with a velvety texture.
-The most interesting thing about them is that in their natural habitat they anchor themselves to tree branches and absorb all neccessary nutrients through their leaves.
-Because of this, they do not actually need soil to live in our homes, and they can be mounted to a variety of objects such as driftwood, or wood plaques.
+The most interesting thing about them is that in their natural habitat they are epiphytic - they anchor themselves to tree branches and absorb all neccessary nutrients through their leaves.
+Because of this, they do not actually need soil to live in our homes and they can be mounted to a variety of objects such as driftwood or wood plaques.

 Height: 12in - 36in

 CareGeneral Maintenance: Ferns can be repotted once every couple years, but they will actually do fairly well being a little pot bound.
 Prune any dead stems to encourage new growth.
 Do not remove the brown shield fronds from the base of the plant!
 These store nutrients and removing them will cause the plant major stress.

 Temperature: Prefers temperatures around 21°C, and will not withstand temperatures below 13°C for long.

 Light: Your plant will appreciate a bit of time in the morning sun, but too much sun can cause leaf scorching.
 For most of the day, keep your plant in a bright spot with indirect/filtered sunlight.
 These plants will do well with a fairly low amount of light, but they thrive best with a bit of sun.

 Watering: Ferns do not like to dry out, so keep your soil evenly moist at all times.
 Ensure that your pot has good drainage to avoid your plant getting waterlogged.
 These plants enjoy some humidity and will do well with being misted every day or two.
 Water slightly less during the winter.

 Soil: Prefers a light, well-draining, organically rich soil.
 Something peat-based and mixed with perlite is a good choice.